manjiri07/Manjiri-Portfolio/project_wireframes.md

 Following is the protocol that I used to interview the two individuals.
 For each question that I asked I have described how i asked it and what the purpose of it was.

 - What are the 3 key things you remember from the storyline?
-  - For this question, I showed the balsamiq storyboard to the interviewee for a minute and then asked 3 key ideas or pieces of information that they remember.
+  - For this question, I showed the balsamiq storyboard to the interviewee for a minute and then took it away.
+I then asked them about 3 key ideas or pieces of information that they remember from the storyboard.
 Usually, when people go through a webpage, they don’t spend a whole amount of time reading through.
 They glance at it for a minute or so before deciding whether they want to know more.
 Through this exercise, I wanted to know if are able to pick out the most important ideas/ information easily.

 - What do you think the storyline is trying to tell?
   - For this question, I showed them the storyboard again and supplemented it with printed copies of the visulization associated with each mockup.
 This time, I gave them enough time to look through both the wireframes and the visualizations.